Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 980 is 25% faster than the Radeon R7 370 4G overall, due to its greater data rate. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 980 is 25% faster than the Radeon R7 370 4G overall, due to its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 980 will be quite a bit (about 131%) faster with regards to AF than the Radeon R7 370 4G. (explain)
+Texel RateThe GeForce GTX 980 will be a lot (more or less 131%) better at texture filtering than the Radeon R7 370 4G. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 980 is a better choice, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 980 is superior to the Radeon R7 370 4G, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison